-We have implemented the policies below for the purpose of increasing the businesses energy efficiency in the relevant financial year.
+In line with the prior year, we have implemented the policies below for the purpose of increasing the businesses energy efficiency in the relevant financial year, see page 8 for comparative to last year.

-- Moved to remote home working due to Covid.
-Will review when situation permits. - Implemented and encouraged use of video conferencing.
+- Moved to hybrid working where possible and will continue to implement this. - Implemented and encouraged use of video conferencing.